I regularly trawl the web looking for little snippets of information which

 a murder scene in the ravine behind her house,

-where one headhunter had murdered another headhunter.
 Mrs. Scholey and their children returned to the United States for

 safety, and lived in Seattle from 1941 to 1945.
 When her husband was reunited with the family, they moved to Prescott, where she and the children remained when he returned

-to the Philippines to reopen his mines.
 She was instrumental in forming the Republican Women's organization in Prescott, and served as its chairman in the mid-1950s.
 She was a

 member of the American Association of University